Oakridge, Oregon: Demographics

 As of the census of 2010, there were 3,205 people (up from 3,148 people at the 2000 census), 1,437 households, and 849 families residing in the city.
 The population density was about 1526 PD/sqmi.
 There were 1,605 housing units at an average density of about 764 /sqmi.
 The racial makeup of the city was about 91% White, 1% African American, 1.8% Native American, 0.6% Asian, 1.5% from other races, and 4.5% from two or more races.
 Hispanic or Latino of any race were 5.4% of the population.

 There were 1,437 households, of which about 24% had children under the age of 18 living with them, about 42% were married couples living together, about 11% had a female householder with no husband present, about 6% had a male householder with no wife present, and about 41% were non-families.
 About 34% of all households were made up of individuals, and about 16% had someone living alone who was 65 years of age or older.
 The average household size was about 2.2 and the average family size was about 2.8.

 The median age in the city was about 48 years.
 Twenty percent of residents were under the age of 18; about 7% were between the ages of 18 and 24; about 19% were from 25 to 44; 32% were from 45 to 64; and about 23% were 65 years of age or older.
 The gender makeup of the city was 50.2% male and 49.8% female.

 Economy

 The town's two largest employers are the Oakridge School District and the United States Forest Service.
 However, in recent years there has been a cultural and economic revival centered on the outdoor recreational activities and local artists and craftspeople in the Oakridge area.
 Many new small businesses have opened, including a bicycle shop/ski shop/mercantile, an outdoor guide service, a microbrewery, and a bakery.
 The Uptown business district has formed the Uptown Business Revitalization Association (UBRA) and has worked to attract new businesses to the district.
-In 2016, a craft distillery and tasting room opened.
-While there is still a scarcity of local employment, Oakridge is creating new businesses and jobs 20 years after the closure of the lumber mill.
+Oakridge is less than an hour from Eugene; as such, many people commute.

 Transportation

 Land

 State Highway 58, a designated freight route, serves as a major connection between Highway 97 and Interstate 5.
-Running east-west, Highway 58 links the Willamette Valley with Central Oregon while crossing through the Willamette National Forest and Cascade Range.
+Running east–west, Highway 58 links the Willamette Valley with Central Oregon while crossing through the Willamette National Forest and Cascade Range.